 Crimes that are included in the three-strike law are felonies that are considered violent or serious.
 Violent felonies are defined in California Penal Code 667.5 and serious felonies in Penal Code 1192.7(c).
 When a defendant uses a firearm in the commission of a crime, it is considered a three-strike crime.
 If you use a firearm in a domestic violence incident you could be charged with assault with a deadly weapon.
 If the other party was injured in a domestic violence crime, it could be corporal injury to a spouse or with domestic battery.
 If you already have two previous convictions under the three-strike law, you will face harsh punishments that are enhanced to include a long jail sentence if convicted

 Facing domestic violence charges can be frightening, but you do not need to go it alone.
 A criminal defense attorney with experience handling domestic violence charges will provide the strongest possible defense.
 It is best to seek help from a skilled criminal defense attorney as soon as you can.
-Contact David Lehr Law today at (805) 477-0070 for a case consultation.
+Contact Strongest Defense today at (805) 477-0070 for a case consultation.